MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 #> 20:     50
 ```

-In this case, the 4-digit CIP code 5009 identifies “Music” programs,
-distinguishing them from other programs in the Visual and Performing
-Arts.
-We assign the second pass to the `cip` argument and restrict the
-search to codes starting with “5009”.
+Assuming we are looking for programs in a School of Music, the 4-digit
+code “5009” appears to be the correct finding.
+Our third pass searches
+the results of the second pass for any line that starts with “5009”.

 ``` r

 third_pass <- filter_cip("^5009", cip = second_pass)
 third_pass
 #>                                 cip6name   cip6 cip4name   cip4
 #>                                   <char> <char>   <char> <char>